MURDriverless/YoloColorParse/readme.md

 If there is any questions, problems or issues regarding this, please contact either Andrew or Steven on the MUR Driverless Slack.
 DM or posting on the `spatial-perception` channel are both fine.

-## TODO
+## Todo
 - [x] Renable `Q` to reverse in frames.
-- [ ] SCRIPT CURRENTLY REWRITES OUTPUT TEXTFILE, TEXTFILE PREVIEW TBD
-- [ ] Include the MIT labels `.csv` files in this repository so that people would only have to download the images.
+- [x] Include the MIT labels `.csv` files in this repository so that people would only have to download the images.
 Split the labelling into `train` and `validation` groups, since the `validation` set requires extra attention and quality control.
+- [ ] Script currently rewrites output textfile, textfile preview tbd
+- [ ] Add support for reviewing bounding boxes by reading the text files.